Sunday, August 23, 2026

 The Minister said that over the past 12 years, under the leadership of Prime Minister Shri Narendra Modi, expanding the international footprint of Indian industry has been a key priority.
 He noted that India has entered into nine Free Trade Agreements in recent years and now has trade agreements covering more than 50 countries, with preferential market access available across most of the developed world.

-Emphasising the importance of India’s generic pharmaceutical industry, Shri Goyal said millions of patients worldwide benefit from affordable medicines supplied by India.
+Emphasising the importance of India’s generic pharmaceutical industry, Goyal said millions of patients worldwide benefit from affordable medicines supplied by India.
 He noted that while generic medicines account for 80-90 per cent of the volume of medicines sold in the United States, they represent only about 10-15 per cent of the value, underlining the affordability and societal value of generic medicines.
 He said India’s competitive advantage lies not only in its talent pool but also in significantly lower operating costs compared to advanced economies.

 The Minister outlined three defining strengths of India’s pharmaceutical sector: trust, innovation and partnerships.